A Little Late with Lilly Singh: Reception

-The review aggregator website Rotten Tomatoes reported that the first season of A Little Late with Lilly Singh holds an 82% critic approval rating based on 11 reviews, with an average rating of 6 out of 10.
+The review aggregator website Rotten Tomatoes reported that the first season of A Little Late with Lilly Singh holds an 82% critic approval rating based on eleven reviews, with an average rating of six out of ten.
 The site's critical consensus reads: "The delightful Lilly Singh breathes fresh air into the world of late-night comedy with an energetic new show that's willing to play with the format in ways that will keep viewers looking forward to staying up A Little Late."
-Metacritic reports a weighted average score of 62 out of 100, based on 4 critic reviews, indicating "generally favorable reviews."
+Metacritic reports a weighted average score of 62 out of 100, based on four critic reviews, indicating "generally favorable reviews".

-The premiere episode attained steady ratings in comparison to the finale of Last Call.
+The premiere episode attained steady ratings, in comparison to the finale of Last Call.
 In October 2019, it was reported that the series had an average of 666,000 viewers for the early portion of fall 2019 and a 0.16 rating in adults 18–49 per episode, which were below those of Last Call for the same period (780,000) from a year prior.
 In May 2020, The Hollywood Reporter characterized the first season's ratings to have been "comparable" to that of Last Call, and that the show led all first-year shows in 2019–20 in online social engagements.

-In a positive review, Shirley Li from The Atlantic opined that while Singh's monologues came off "awkward" she excelled in interviewing the series' guests, during which she delivered "some of her best, off-the-cuff humor."
+In a positive review, Shirley Li from The Atlantic opined that while Singh's monologues came off as "awkward", she excelled in interviewing the series' guests, during which she delivered "some of her best, off-the-cuff humor."
 Caroline Framke of Variety also gave the series a positive review and commended Singh as an "engaged interviewer capable of steering the conversation where it needs to go."
 In addition, the segment "Lilly Is Struggling to Date Women" was nominated for Outstanding Variety or Talk Show Episode at the 31st GLAAD Media Awards.
 "Lilly Responds to Comments About Her Sexuality" was nominated and won the same award at the 32nd GLAAD Media Awards.
 The show was also nominated for an MTV Movie & TV Award, for Best Talk/Topical Show, and a Canadian Screen Award, for Singh as host.